Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 ## Problem overload request to DB when invalidate cache <a name="ProblemOverloadRequestToDBWhenInvalidateCache"></a>
 ![](img_readme/overload_cpu_when_invalidate_cache.png)
 With  data cache, when a cache invalidate, the common solution is to get and update the cache.
 At the breaking load threshold, this is fine.
-But at high load thresholds, there are cache keys that can make a large number of requests to a DB in a short time (until a new cache is available).
+But at high load thresholds, there are cache keys that can make a large number of Requests to a DB in a short time (until a new cache is available).
 It is DB overload. </br>

 This is easy to imagine when you have 10000 get commands almost simultaneously into 1 key cache, at the same time that key cache invalidate.
-If handled in the usual way, you will almost have 10000 requests to the DB at the same time. </br>
+If handled in the usual way, you will almost have 10000 Requests to the DB at the same time. </br>